-Stony Brook University has a Clinical Skills Center with pediatric and adult simulators.
+Stony Brook University has a Clinical Skills Center with the latest pediatric and adult simulators.
 These simulators are used to introduce new skills and to refresh skills already learned to achieve clinical proficiency in all aspects of anesthesia delivery and placement of invasive lines.
-The clinical training during this initial orientation period consists of a faculty to resident ratio of 1:1 to 1:2.
+In order to train residents how to work as a group in emergency situations, the Division of Dental Anesthesiology has several required Saturday sessions in the Simulation Center.

 The residents receive 4 weeks of vacation per year and are salaried at the PGY equivalent salary for Stony Brook University residents.